midnight-sway-atomic-admin/Midnight-Sway-Atomic/.config/recorder/README.txt

 To use it:

+1. Remove the locked off-switch for the microphone in the Firefox "policy.json" file (the "policy.json" file has been updated).
-1. Open the app either by typing "python3 [absolute path to the recorder.py file]" in your terminal; or place recorder.py in .config/recorder and launch it via rofi (see the updated "rofi-apps" bin file).
+2. Open the app either by typing "python3 [absolute path to the recorder.py file]" in your terminal; or place recorder.py in .config/recorder and launch it via rofi (see the updated "rofi-apps" bin file).
-2. For screen recording, select your display when Firefox asks.
+3. For screen recording, select your display when Firefox asks.
-3. For system audio, choose the “Monitor of …” audio source.
+4. For system audio, choose the “Monitor of …” audio source.
-4. Click Stop when finished.
+5. Click Stop when finished.
 The recording downloads automatically.

 Recordings are saved as WebM files.